When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 UPDATED: Now includes info on all four major networks' 5G offerings and news of Vodafone's next step

-It’s now been a whole year since the first 5G networks were switched on in the UK.
+It’s been a few years since the first 5G networks were switched on in the UK.

-While the first 12 months haven’t exactly gone swimmingly, mainly thanks to the tinfoil hat brigade taking out their moronic frustrations on random mobile phone masts, things have come a long way since the first 5G switch was flicked in May 2019.
+While the first 12 months didn’t exactly go swimmingly (mainly thanks to the tinfoil hat brigade taking out their moronic frustrations on random mobile phone masts), things have come a long way since the first 5G switch was flicked in May 2019.

 What is it?